 And then the next day everyone read the newspaper or had it read to them.

-By a glance across the counter, I could tell that Federal Friday had finally come.
-Chin wasn’t going to play the Vietnamese gulag, killing joke today.
+By a glance across the count, I could tell that Federal Friday had finally come.
+Chin wasn’t going to play the Vietnamese gulag killing joke today.

 It’s just not funny anymore.